 The Sentiment filter, located at the top of the screen, allows you to choose which sentiment categories you’d like to explore: Problems, Praises, Suggestions and/or Questions, and in the case of Dashboards, Neutral.
 You can mix and match as you see fit!

 The Neutral option is only available on the dashboards, not on the Analysis page.
 It allows you to include comments that have no associated sentiment to be sure that all comments as are counted in your statistics.

 Choosing the categories you wish to display

 The sentiments act as filters.
-Each of these sentiment has a checkbox.
-For example, if you only want to see Problems, you can select the Problems checkbox and deselect the remaining options.
+Each of these sentiment button is clickable.
+For example, if you only want to see Problems, you can select the Problems and deselect the remaining options.

 If you want to see all the categories, click “Reset” in the upper left.

 What is a Neutral sentiment

 On the dashboards, you will notice an additional sentiment button - Neutral.
 This allows you to calculate statistics on all statements regardless of whether or not they have a sentiment associated.